JaninaPa/rl_course_dhbw-ma/README.md

-# Grokking Deep Reinforcement Learning
+# Aktuelle Data Science Entwicklungen: Reinforcement Learning

 **Note:** At the moment, only running the code from the [docker](https://github.com/docker/docker-ce) container (below) is supported.
 Docker allows for creating a single environment that is more likely to work on all systems.
 Basically, I install and configure all packages for you, except docker itself, and you just run the code on a tested environment.